Meet Our Amazing CAHR Staff

 She serves as a co-chair for the Big Bend Coalition Against Human Trafficking Social Service Committee.
 On behalf of the coalition, she has written co-eds, has participated on radio show interviews to discuss how Florida is affected by human trafficking, conducted presentations and outreach initiatives.
 In addition, she serves on the board of the Survive and Thrive Advocacy Center, a non-profit that assists victims and survivors of human trafficking in the second judicial circuit.

 She received a Bachelor’s and a Master’s degree in Multilingual/Multicultural Education from Florida State University.
-In addition to working for the CAHR, Ms. Llovera has been teaching for Adult and Community Education (ACE) in Tallahassee since 2005 where she has taught evening classes to English learners from around the world.
+In addition to working for the CAHR, Ms. Aguilar has been teaching for Adult and Community Education (ACE) in Tallahassee since 2005 where she has taught evening classes to English learners from around the world.
 At this time, she is the lead teacher for the on-line English classes at ACE.
 She conducts classes for adult students in which she incorporates information about services and remedies for victims of various crimes including human trafficking.

 Mark Schlakman, J. D.

-He served as a special advisor/consultant to the director of the U.S. Citizenship and Immigration Services within the U.S. Department of Homeland Security toward the end of the George W. Bush administration after comprehensive reform legislation failed to gain traction on Capitol Hill until the outset of the Obama administration while residing in Tallahassee.
-He also is regarded as a subject matter expert on various aspects of intergovernmental & interagency maritime mass migration contingency planning.
+He also served as a special advisor/consultant to the director of the U.S. Citizenship and Immigration Services within the U.S. Department of Homeland Security toward the end of the George W. Bush administration after comprehensive reform legislation failed to gain traction on Capitol Hill until the outset of the Obama administration while residing in Tallahassee.
+He is regarded as a subject matter expert on various aspects of intergovernmental & interagency maritime mass migration contingency planning.

-Given his wide ranging subject matter expertise, he was invited to travel to Kabul in 2011 to convene informally with senior Afghan officials and several other global subject matter experts in anticipation of the release of a United Nations report on increasing incidence of torture in Afghan detention facilities.
+Given his wide ranging subject matter expertise, he was invited to travel to Kabul in 2011 to convene informally with senior Afghan officials and several global subject matter experts in anticipation of the release of a United Nations report on increasing incidence of torture in Afghan detention facilities.

 Robin Thompson, J. D., M.A.